Sir Martin Lindsay, 1st Baronet: Member of Parliament

-Comment: early issues

 His maiden speech on 7 November 1945 dwelt on the problems of an international arms race between the United States and Soviet Union.
 Lindsay supported giving details of the atomic bomb to the latter "if she would agree to cooperate and take part in a mutual system of controls and inspections".

-Early in his Parliamentary career he concentrated on conditions for servicemen and ex-servicemen; in May 1946 he encouraged discharged officers to take up posts with the Colonial Office and with the Control Commission in occupied enemy countries.
+Early in his parliamentary career he concentrated on conditions for servicemen and ex-servicemen; in May 1946 he encouraged discharged officers to take up posts with the Colonial Office and with the Control Commission in occupied enemy countries.
 A week later he condemned the Germany Control Commission's publication "The British Zone in Germany" as "a miserable little rag" because it was a pale ghost of the Manchester Guardian.
 He was a firm opponent of nationalisation of the steel industry, which took place.

 Lindsay spoke in October 1946 in support of German prisoners of war being allowed to remain in Britain and being allowed British citizenship, because of the shortage of skilled labour.

-Comment: the John Strachey controversy

 Although a generally moderate MP, Lindsay could be roused to anger.
 In April 1949, a criticism of the Conservative Party by Minister of Food John Strachey prompted Lindsay, recalling Strachey's association with Oswald Mosley, to ask "Is it in order for an ex-member of the Fascist Party ...", the rest of the sentence being drowned out by angry shouts from Labour MPs.
 The exchange between the two caused a major row involving many Members of Parliament.

 Journalism

 Outside Parliament, Lindsay also contributed his journalistic skill, writing the text for a book about the House of Commons published in the "Britain in Pictures" series in 1947.
 In 1948, with debates on the House of Lords starting as a result of the Labour government's Parliament Bill, he wrote Shall We Reform 'the Lords'?, which discussed the options which might be taken.

 He was Chairman of the West Midlands Area of Conservative and Unionist Associations from 1949 to 1952.

-During the 1950 general election, Lindsay made a speech at Wellington, Shropshire in which he prophesied that Aneurin Bevan would soon take over as Prime Minister after Clement Attlee retired.
+During the 1950 general election, Lindsay made a speech at Wellington, Shropshire in which he prophesied that Aneurin Bevan would soon take over as prime minister after Clement Attlee retired.

 During the close Parliament of 1950–51, Lindsay played his part in harrying the Labour government.
 In November 1950 he won a spot in the ballot for Private Member's Bills and introduced a freedom of information Bill to give the press a statutory right to report the proceedings of public bodies.
 Lindsay's Bill ran out of time; he also supported the bill, that became statute, introduced by Labour MP Eirene White reforming the divorce laws.
 Early in 1951 he called on Belgium not to put General von Falkenhausen, the former German military governor, on trial for war crimes.
 Lindsay argued that Belgium had the least oppressive occupation of any nation.